gary-jipp/lighthouse-ajax/README.md

 ### Dogs App - Show Dogs
  - route to send a list of dogs:  `/api/dogs` (json)
- - page loads dogs on startup
+ - page loads all its data on startup

 ### Dogs App - Add Dog
  - create a form with inputs and a submit